MaurizioFocareta/ConfigurationExtensions/README.md

 It's based on work from https://github.com/ilyalozovyy/credentialmanagement and adapted to work with Configuration framework.

-The credentials are mapped to keys with "CustomCredentials:[TargetName]:Username" and "CustomCredentials:[TargetName]:Password" format.
+The credentials are mapped to keys with default tags before and after the TargetName: "CustomCredentials:[TargetName]:Username" and "CustomCredentials:[TargetName]:Password"

+These tags can be overriden to merge the keys with an existing structure in application.json file.

 # SecretsManager

 A simple console application to get/add/edit/delete credentials from the Windows Credential Store.

 The tool manages "Generic" CredentialType credentials in the store of the current user.
+(To be done: Implement impersonation to manage credentials from other account profiles)

 To manage credentials for LocalSystem account execute the tool with: psexec -i -s.